 CJD – Creutzfeldt-Jakob disease – is a fatal brain disease.
 It used to be very rare, affecting about 30 people a year in the UK.
 Most were elderly.
 More recently, the rate has increased owing to variant CJD (vCJD) transmitted from cattle affected with bovine spongiform encephalopathy.
 Most vCJD patients are young.
 Cases of vCJD peaked in 2000, when 28 deaths were reported.
 Since then the trend has been generally downward, with 17 cases in 2002 and 9 in 2004.

-Animal models and animal experiments are crucial in understanding the transmissible spongiform encephalopathies (TSEs) - scrapie in sheep, BSE in cattle, and CJD in humans.
+Animal models are crucial in understanding the transmissible spongiform encephalopathies (TSEs) - scrapie in sheep, BSE in cattle, and CJD in humans.
 These diseases are caused by abnormal versions of prion proteins in the brain.
 These are not broken down and they also convert normal prions to the abnormal version.
 The resulting accumulation of abnormal prions and loss of normal prion function are thought to cause brain damage.

 The disease has a long latent period before it causes symptoms, which means that someone can pass it on unknowingly.
 Circumstantial evidence has long suggested that it was transmitted both orally and intravenously but this was not proved until 2004, in research on monkeys .
 Shortly afterwards a method was developed, using hamsters, that enabled the disease-causing prion protein to be recognised in the muscles of symptoms-free animals incubating the disease .

 The similarity of symptoms and brain pathology in vCJD patients and in animals with BSE , suggested a link between these two diseases.
-Further evidence came from animal experiments using mice.
+Further evidence came from studies using mice.
 Mice injected with prions from BSE infected cows or with prions from patients with vCJD showed the same pattern of brain damage .
 This led to the conclusion that the disease known as vCJD was a human form of BSE.